anon-blue/anon.blue/README.txt

                                                                          aaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaashedonealreadydonehadhersesaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaastroyer   kilerererereI will be the next great biophsysicist in the world, everyone will remember me and yes
-                                    wait can anyone write on this thing?
+aaaaaastroyer   kilerererereI will be the next great biophsysicist in the world, everyone will remember me and yes when I get the Nobel I will mention this very night, my lord                     wait can anyone write on this thing?
                                                                                f
 ]]]  I'm not sure wgat to say...
 Damnit *what to say*                asdfasdasdk s  hello world, this is a neat idea                                   SNUS